awes-io/auth/README.md

 [![Last version](https://www.awc.wtf/awes-io/auth/version.svg)](https://www.awes.io/)

-This is where your description should go.
+Laravel AWES.IO Auth package.
 Take a look at [contributing.md](contributing.md) to see a to do list.

 ## Installation